 - Lauer, A., V. Eyring, M. Righi, M. Buchwitz, P. Defourny, M. Evaldsson, P. Friedlingstein, R. de Jeu, G. Leeuw, A. Loew, C.J.
 Merchant, B. Müller, T.Popp, M. Reuter, S. Sandven, U. Willén.
 2017: Benchmarking CMIP5 models with a subset of ESA CCI Phase 2 data using the ESMValTool.
 Remote Sensing of Environment.
 Volume 203, 15 December 2017, Pages 9-39. https://doi.org/10.1016/j.rse.2017.01.007

 About the author

-Axel Lauer, a senior researcher with DLR, is leading the development of data benchmarking using the ESMValTool for the cross-assessment of aerosol, cloud and radiation essential climate variables.
+This article was produced in 2022 by Axel Lauer.
+Axel is a senior researcher with DLR, is leading the development of data benchmarking using the ESMValTool for the cross-assessment of aerosol, cloud and radiation essential climate variables.